Milnacipran (By mouth)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding.
-Tell your doctor if you have kidney disease, liver disease, heart disease, heart rhythm problems, high blood pressure, bleeding problems, low sodium in the blood, narrow-angle glaucoma, an enlarged prostate, urinary tract blockage, or a history of painful or difficult urination.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, heart rhythm problems, high blood pressure, glaucoma, an enlarged prostate, or a history of painful or difficult urination.
 Also tell your doctor if you have a history of seizures, depression, or mania.

 - Do not stop using this medicine suddenly.
 Your doctor will need to slowly decrease your dose before you stop it completely.

 - Your doctor will check your progress and the effects of this medicine at regular visits.
 Keep all appointments.
 Your blood pressure and heart rate will also be monitored while you use this medicine.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.